AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 Some file-based destinations in the Experience Platform catalog support both audience activation and dataset export.

 * Consider activating audiences when you want your data structured into profiles grouped by audience interests or qualifications.
 * Alternatively, consider dataset exports when you are looking to export raw datasets, which are not grouped or structured by audience interests or qualifications.
-You could use this data for reporting, data science workflows, to satisfy compliance requirements, and many other use cases.
+You could use this data for reporting, data science workflows, and many other use cases.
+For example, as an administrator, data engineer, or analyst, you can export data from Experience Platform to synchronize with your data warehouse, use in BI analysis tools, external cloud ML tools, or store in your system for long-term storage needs.

 This document contains all the information necessary to export datasets.
 If you want to activate *audiences* to cloud storage or email marketing destinations, read [Activate audience data to batch profile export destinations](/help/destinations/ui/activate-batch-profile-destinations.md).